All Microphones at the Best Prices 🎙

 Dynamic microphones

-These are the most popular microphones.
-They can be found on the concert stage as well as in various recording studios.
-The main components of a dynamic microphone are: a capsule, a diaphragm, a moving coil and a magnet.
+These are the most common microphones.
+They can be found on stages as well as in different recording studios.
+The main components of a dynamic microphone are: a capsule, a diaphragm, a voice coil and a magnet.

 The Dynamic Microphone 🎤

 In short, the sound source will cause a sound wave.
-This will be picked up by the capsule of the studio microphone.
-Behind this capsule is a diaphragm which will vibrate and move to the rhythm of the sound waves.
-Its vibrations will make the coil move.
-The coil will disturb the magnetic field, thus generating an electrical signal.
+This will be captured by the studio microphone capsule.
+Behind this capsule is a membrane which will vibrate and move to the rhythm of the sound waves.
+Its vibrations will cause the coil to move.
+And the latter will disrupt the magnetic field, thus generating an electrical signal.

 What are its characteristics ?

-Dynamic microphones have a reputation for being very strong.
-This applies both in the “physical” sense and in the “use” sense.
-Indeed, during your manipulations, if you accidentally drop it, there will not be much negative impact on it.
-The same applies to sound recording.
+Dynamic microphones have a reputation for being very robust.
+This applies in both the “physical” sense and the “use” sense.
+Indeed, during your manipulations, if you accidentally drop it, there will not be too much negative impact on it.
+The same goes for sound recording.

-They can be subjected to very high noise levels (décibels SPL) without causing damage.
-They are ideal for this purpose.
+They can be subjected to very high levels of sound volume ( decibels SPL ) without showing damage.
+They are suitable in this scenario.
 However, this type of studio microphone offers much less precise sound quality than its counterparts, especially in the treble range.

-Because of the heavy weight of the coil, at high frequencies, the sound pressure is less.
+Given the heavy weight of the coil, at high frequencies, the sound pressure is lower.
 The coil will then move less, which will produce less electricity.

-Dynamic microphones are usually intended to be stage microphones.
-Their strength is particularly suitable for live performance.
-But a dynamic microphone can record any instrument.
+Dynamic microphones are generally intended to be stage mics.
+Their resistance is particularly suited to live performance.
+But a dynamic mic can record any instrument.

-To improve the sound quality, we often recommend using a pop filter or a windscreen.
+To improve sound quality, we generally recommend using a pop filter or a windshield.
 As a vocal microphone or for studio recording, the dynamic microphone offers good value for money.

 Our selection of dynamic microphones:

-As studio microphones, dynamic microphones produce excellent audio quality.
-Our selection includes :
+As a studio microphone, dynamic microphones produce impeccable audio quality.
+Among our selection we find:

-• Shure SM57: the classic: it has become the basic microphone on stage and in the studio.
-Very robust, it is designed to withstand just about anything.
+• Shure SM57 , the timeless one: it has established itself as a basic microphone whether on stage or in the studio.
+Very sturdy, it is designed to withstand just about anything.

 • Shure SM7B : the most famous studio microphone in the world.

-A condenser or static microphone is an essential part of any professional studio recording equipment.
-It can be an omnidirectional microphone as well as a microphone with other types of directivity.
+A static or condenser microphone is essential recording equipment for a professional studio.
+It can be an omnidirectional microphone just as it can have other types of directivity.

 How does a condenser microphone work?

-To operate, this type of microphone uses a capacitor.
-It consists of a diaphragm, a fixed electrode and a battery.
-To charge the two ends of the capacitor, an electric current is needed.
-The latter will be provided by a phantom power supply, itself provided by an external sound card.
+To function, this type of microphone will use a capacitor.
+It consists of a membrane, a fixed electrode, a battery.
+To charge both ends of the capacitor requires an electric current.
+The latter will be supplied by phantom power, itself supplied by an external sound card.

 What are its characteristics ?

-The condenser microphone is highly sensitive and has excellent sound reproduction.
-Unlike dynamic microphones, it has no coil.
-The moving part that will produce the electricity is therefore much lighter.
-They are very precise, but much more delicate than a dynamic microphone.
-They are also less resistant to high sound pressure.
+The condenser microphone is very sensitive and has excellent sound reproduction.
+Unlike dynamic microphones, it does not have a coil.
+The moving part which will produce the electricity is therefore much lighter.
+They are very precise, but much more fragile than a dynamic microphone.
+They are also less resistant to high sound pressures.

-They are the studio microphones by excellence.
-Engineers appreciate it for the faithful sound reproduction of the recorded instrument.
-It’ s also used to capture the voice and the sounds of acoustic instruments.
+They are the ultimate studio microphones.
+Engineers appreciate it for the sound reproduction faithful to the recorded instrument.
+It is also used to capture voice and acoustic instrument sounds.

-On the market, two types of condenser microphones can be identified:
+On the market, we can identify two types of condenser microphones:

-• those with a large diaphragm, more common and more complete;
+• those with a large membrane, more common and more complete;

-• those with a small diaphragm, much more effective in reproducing high frequencies.
+• those which have a small membrane, much more effective in reproducing the high notes.

 Our selection of condenser microphones:

-Our current selection of condenser microphones with an unbeatable quality/price ratio:
+Our current selection of condenser microphones with unmissable value for money:

-It’ s also possible to build your own condenser microphone with a good quality buildguide and of course the good components, in this domain, a site offers a set of kit of condenser microphone ready to use or in DIY, we invite you to have a look on the site www.micandmod.com
+It is also possible to build your own condenser microphone with a good quality construction guide and of course the right components, in this area, one site offers a set of condenser microphone kits ready to use or to build yourself We invite you to take a look at the site www.micandmod.com

 The Ribbon Microphone 🎤

-Ribbon microphones are the most delicate.
-This technology dates back to the beginning of the 20th century.
-The diaphragm is made of a thin metal ribbon folded like an accordion.
+Ribbon microphones are the most fragile.
+This is technology that has been around for years.
+As a membrane, we find a very thin metal ribbon folded like an accordion.

 How does a ribbon microphone work?

-Here again, it is a question of vibration and magnetic field variation.
-Indeed, a metal ribbon is placed within the magnetic field of the magnet.
-It also acts as a diaphragm and will then move according to the sound waves.
-It is the movement of the ribbon that will cause a variation of the magnetic field which, in turn, will produce an electric current.
+Here again, it is a question of vibration and variation of magnetic field.
+In fact, a metal ribbon is placed within the magnetic field of the magnet.
+It also acts as a membrane and will then move according to the sound waves.
+It is the movement of the ribbon which will cause a variation in the magnetic field which, in turn, will produce an electric current.

 What are its characteristics ?

 The ribbon microphone produces exceptional sound.
-It combines the best in itself, as it is also a dynamic microphone.
-It can therefore be used to record powerful instruments as well as acoustic instruments.
+It combines the best in it, because it is also a dynamic microphone.
+It can therefore be used to record loud instruments, as well as acoustic instruments.

-Another feature of ribbon microphones is their ability to produce a warm sound.
+Another particularity of ribbon microphones is its ability to reproduce a warm sound.
 However, it is a big investment.
-In addition to its price (very high compared to its competitors), it is necessary to invest in an amplifier.
+Indeed, in addition to its price (very high compared to its competitors), you have to invest in an amplifier.

-It’s a versatile studio microphone that produces a very desirable sound.
-As an added bonus, the sound produced by this type of microphone has a warm, vintage feel.
-It picks up the high notes in a very soft way.
-Usually a two-way microphone works wonders on acoustic guitars, overheads and guitar amps.
+It is a versatile studio microphone that produces a highly sought-after sound.
+The icing on the cake is that the sound produced by this type of microphone has a warm, vintage feel.
+It captures the highs in a very smooth way.
+Generally we have a bidirectional microphone which produces wonders on acoustic guitars, in overheads, on guitar amps.

 The USB Microphone, a new era 🎤

-USB microphones are a family of microphones in their own right.
-They have developed with the rise of computers and allow digital recording.
-The general functioning principle of a USB microphone is the same as that of a conventional microphone.
-Indeed, it captures the sound and translates it into an electrical signal.
-It can also be used for voice broadcasting or recording.
+USB microphones constitute a family of microphones in their own right.
+They developed with the rise of computing and allow digital recording.
+The general principle of operation of a USB microphone is the same as that of a conventional microphone.
+In fact, it captures sound and translates it into an electrical signal.
+It also allows voice audio broadcasting or recording.

-The big difference is in the connectivity.
-This is an external microphone.
-In general, microphones are connected to XLR.
-There is no need for a phantom power supply.
-This type of studio microphone uses a USB cable (USB port) that is directly connected to a laptop, desktop and iPad.
+The big difference is in connectivity.
+It's an external microphone.
+Normally, microphones are connected via XLR.
+We no longer need a phantom power supply.
+This type of studio microphone uses a USB cable (USB port) which will be directly linked to a laptop, desktop and iPad.

-The device will be recognized automatically by your laptop.
-For more versatility, some models are equipped with a stereo headphone input (a jack).
-This allows you to have immediate feedback on the quality of your recording.
-It can be used to record voice, to communicate in video call or audio call, and also for music.
+The device will be automatically recognized by your laptop.
+For added versatility, some models feature a stereo headphone input (one jack).
+Allowing you to have immediate feedback on the quality of your recording.
+It can be used to record voice, to communicate via video call or audio call, and also for music.

 Our selection of USB microphones: